High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Background statements and auxiliary estimates

 where $L$ is the total number of the BTS-instants performed by the walk $w_{2s}$.}

 \vs {\it Proof.} The number of the primary cells at $\b$ is given by the $\kappa(\b)$.
 The number of the imported cells $J(\b)$ is bounded by the sum $\kappa(\b) + L^{{(\setminus \b)}}$, where $L^{(\setminus \b)}\le L$.
-Then (5.13) follows. $\diamond$
+Then (5.21) follows.

-\vs Let us explain the role of the imported cells with respect to the maximal exit degree of the walk's graph.
-Returning to the example of $w_{14}$ depicted on Figure 2, we see that edges $e(3)$ and $e(8)$ are children of different vertices of the underlying tree $T(w_{14})$.
-On the base of this example, one can easily construct a walk $w_{2s'}$ such that the underlying tree $T_{2s'}$ has not vertices of high exit degree and the graph $g(w_{2s'})$ has no vertices of high self-intersection degree, but the maximal exit degree of $g(w_{2s'})$ is not bounded in the limit $s'\to\infty$.
-This show that the reasonings of \cite{R,S} are not sufficient to get the correct estimate of the walks with high exit degree.

-\vss Clearly, such a walk $w_{2s'}$ should contain a high number of BTS-instants.
-They are related with the presence of open instants of self-intersections that are comparatively rare with resect to the ordinary ones.
-This show us the way to estimate the number of walks with vertices of high exit degree.

 \vss Recently and independently from our work, the walks with BTS-instants are used in paper \cite{S1} and then in \cite{FS,S1,S2} as the base for a new combinatorial description of even closed walks.
 This approach is fairly powerful and promising.
-Also one should point out a work \cite{M}, where the walks of broken tree structure were used in the study of traces of discrete Laplacian.
-This shows importance of the further studies in this direction.
+Also one should point out a work \cite{M}, where the walks of broken tree structure were used in the study of traces of discrete Laplace operator.